Estimation of Large Financial Covariances: A Cross-Validation Approach: Introduction

 \section{Introduction}

-The covariance matrix of asset returns is an important object for risk management and portfolio construction.
+The covariance matrix of asset returns is a central object in the portfolio selection problem of \cite{markowitz}.
 In practical applications, the covariance matrix is not known \textit{a priori} and we have to resort to estimators.
 When estimating a large covariance matrix, one confronts the `curse of dimensionality', where the problem size grows quadratically as the number of assets increases.
-This means that we need to have a long enough historical dataset to produce reliable estimates of the covariances.
-For example, estimating a covariance matrix of 50 assets requires at least five years of daily data.
-The estimation of large numbers of risk parameters relative to the sample size introduces the possibility of aggregating many estimation errors from the entries of the matrix which can generate a global significant error.
-When such a matrix is used in the context of portfolio optimization, these errors propagate into the portfolio risk through the precision matrix.
+This means that we need to have a long enough historical data set to produce reliable estimates of the covariances.
+For example, to reliably estimate a covariance matrix of $1000$ assets, at least $40$ years of daily data is needed.
+The estimation of large numbers of risk parameters relative to the number of observations introduces the possibility of aggregating many estimation errors into a global significant error.
+When such a matrix is used in the context of portfolio optimization, \cite{jobson1980estimation} and \cite{chopra1993effect}, among others, showed that such optimizers exhibit poor out-of-sample properties, and inevitably become what \cite{michaud} regards as ``error maximization'' procedures.